tuxtof/SE-Training-Automation-Calm/lab4/calm_workshop_lab4_marketplace.rst

 |image10|

 Fix each of the errors listed within the Blueprint.
-Once all the errors have been corrected, make additional changes to each of the **Mongo** services (i.e. VM, Package, etc...) and launch the blueprint.
-Continue to make chnages until the the Blueprint successfully deploys.
+Once all the errors have been corrected, make additional needed changes to each of the **Mongo** services (i.e. VM, Package, etc...) and launch the blueprint.
+Continue to make changes until the the Blueprint successfully deploys.

 |image11|

-.. |image0| image:: ./media/image2.png

 .. |image1| image:: ./media/image4.png